Wednesday, August 3, 2022

 Pierre Laval (1883–1945), the palindromic Prime Minister of France 1931-1932, 1935-1936 & de facto prime minister in the Vichy Government 1942-1944.
 He was executed by a French firing squad in 1945.

 Perhaps surprisingly, the longest known palindromic word is not German despite their fondness for lengthy compounds.
 According to the Guinness Book of World Records the record is held by the 19 character saippuakivikauppias which is Finnish for “a travelling salesman who sells lye (caustic soda)”.
 It’s said not often to come up in conversation and seems to exist only a curiosity used to list the world’s longest known palindrome.
 In English, palindromes of a few characters are common but examples with more than seven letters are rare.
 Tattarrattat, as it’s usually spelled, has 12 characters but it’s a bit of a fudge because it’s also an onomatopoeia so some lexicographers insist it doesn’t count.
 Tattarrattat is the sound made by knocking on a door.
 Also cheating but clever is the 11 letter aibohphobia meaning a fear of palindromes, the construct being the suffix -phobia + its reverse.
 Adding to the charm is that it’s doubtless a non-existent condition, but it’s suspected there are a few of those in the literature of psychiatry.
+From India, there's kinnikinnik, a smoking mixture of bark & leaves (but no tobacco.
 English’s longest “real” palindrome appears to be detartrated, the past participle of detartrate (to remove tartrates (salts of tartaric acid), especially from fruit juices and wines, in order to reduce tartness or sourness).
 Not only is it a real word but it describes a common process in the industrial production of foods and beverages.

 Palindromic sentences are often created and these are judged not by length but by their elegance.
 Leigh Mercer (1893–1977) was a word nerd and recreational mathematician who devised the classic "A man, a plan, a canal: Panama!" and this approach was in the 1980s taken to its logical extreme in two novels, Satire: Veritas (1980, 58,795 letters) by David Stephens and Dr Awkward & Olson in Oslo (1986, 31,954 words) by Lawrence Levine, both said to be palindromically perfect and wholly nonsensical.
 Shorter but of admirable clarity are the many baptismal fonts in Greece and Turkey which bear the circular 25-letter inscription NIYON ANOMHMATA MH MONAN OYIN (Wash (my) sins, not only (my) face).
 This appears also in several English churches.